aayush-jangra/frontend/machine-coding/README.md

 ## 🛠️ Technologies Used

 - **React**
-- **TypeScript/JavaScript**
+- **JavaScript**
-- **CSS/Tailwind**
+- **CSS**
 - **React Hooks** (State, Effect, Context)

 This project is an evolving collection of components that help me grow as a frontend developer.
-Contributions and suggestions are always welcome! 🚀
+Suggestions are always welcome! 🚀